jessecambon/Data-Science-Sandbox/R/Survival.md

 pp_check(fit2)
 ```

-    ## Using 10 posterior samples for ppc type 'dens_overlay' by default.
+    ## Using 10 posterior draws for ppc type 'dens_overlay' by default.

     ## Warning: Censored responses are not shown in 'pp_check'.